AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 <!-- when we release search to production, check above and make sure you don't have to add that the users tagged/ owners are also searchable-->

-## Copiar informações de atualização
+## Copiar atualizações

 Há várias maneiras de copiar uma atualização.

-Depois de copiar um link, você pode compartilhá-lo com outras pessoas para direcioná-las para a atualização.
+Você pode copiar um link para a atualização ou copiar o conteúdo de uma atualização para usá-lo em uma nova atualização.

 <!--Copying an update differs depending on which commenting experience you use.-->